jd-develop/nougaro/README.md

   * `readline` (`pip install readline`)

 ### Run
  Execute the shell with `python3 shell.py`.
-Open files with `python3 shell.py filename.extension`
+Open files with `python3 shell.py filename.extension`.
  Generally, we use `.noug` as extension for Nougaro files.

  The code is compiled for Windows and Linux.
 Check it out in the [releases](https://github.com/jd-develop/nougaro/releases/) tab!